-First, let us explore the PandA Bulk Transfer template
+First, let us explore the PandA Bulk Transfer template: Open the PANDA Bulk Transfer template

-- 1. Open the PANDA Bulk Transfer template - Note: Ensure that the template is using the correct references.
-[Go to cell C1 and check that you are using the PandA QS Connect as the Database connection.]
-Press F9 to refresh values - You will see the correct Total values appearing in your PANDA Bulk Transfer template.
-The aggregate Total for the accounts Revenue, Gross Profit and Profit After Tax are on display in this template (displayed along column B on cells B13, B14 and B15 respectively)
+You will see the various Total values appearing in the PANDA Bulk Transfer template: the aggregate Total for the accounts Revenue, Gross Profit and Profit After Tax are shown (displayed along column B on cells B13, B14 and B15 respectively).
 Take note in the following image that the template is currently configured to show data for All Entities (F3), All Departments(F4) and Total Year(F5).